Affordable Sewer Inspection & Repair Services in Schererville, IN

 Most homeowners believe that if you’ve seen one drain, you’ve seen them all.
 However, sewer systems have all been designed intricately to handle different loads and pressure amounts.
 The sanitary sewer system, for example, is a series of underground pipes that move sewage from the bathroom, kitchen, and other plumbing applications throughout your home to a wastewater treatment facility.
 At the wastewater facility, all waste produced by the household is carefully filtered, treated, and finally discharged safely.

 Without the plumbing system in place, all waste generated by your household would simply sit in place and flow back into the fixtures over time.
 A backflow issue could cause serious damage, so be wary of what you flush into the sanitary sewer.
 You should always be wary of leaks, too.

 How much does it cost to replace a sewer line?

 The cost to replace a sewer line will change depending on the size of the replacement required, the position, the amount of time it takes, the workforce needed, and the method we use.
 For example, the traditional replacement method requires we dig up your lawn and remove the debris from the immediate area so technicians can replace the broken portion of the sewer.
-This process can easily cost between $50 to $250 per foot, depending on length and depth.

 For trenchless sewer repair, the cost may not be as bad.
 Many homeowners pay significantly less for trenchless repair, as it removes an entire step of the process – the digging portion.
 Before any work begins, the professionals at Reichelt Plumbing will survey the damage and offer a complete quote of our services.
 We will work with your budget and provide the highest quality service.